Welcome To the Official Sidmouth Town Council Website

 Sidmouth Town Council have chosen to create a Neighbourhood Plan which will enable local people to have a say on future development in Sidmouth and the Sid Valley (Sidmouth, Sidford, Sidbury and Salcombe Regis).
 The aim is to work as a whole community to develop a plan which reflects the aspirations of all of us for the future of Sidmouth.

-See also the Neighbourhood Plan tab above for a copy of the Meeting Agenda, Chairperson Job Description and full Report of the Neighbourhood Plan Task and Finish Forum (NP TAFF).
+- See the Neighbourhood Plan tab above for relevant documents including press coverage and the full Report of the Neighbourhood Plan Task and Finish Forum (NP TAFF).

 Do you know what to do in a flood?